hank-ai/darknet/README.md

     darknet detector -map -dont_show train animals.data animals.cfg
 ~~~

 Be patient.
 The best weights will be saved as `animals_best.weights`.
 And the progress of training can be observed by viewing the `chart.png` file.
+See [the Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/yolo_faq/#training_command) for additional parameters you may want to use when training a new network.

 # Other Tools and Links